 An important part of the ecosystem, the termite’s feeding habits help rid the ground of decaying wood and other organic debris.
 Although termites serve a purpose out in nature, their helpful feeding habits turn destructive when they set their sights on our homes.

-In our area of Texas, home and business owners need to protect their properties from two species of termites: the eastern subterranean termite and the drywood termite.
+In Cedar Hill, TX & the surrounding areas, home and business owners need to protect their properties from two species of termites: the eastern subterranean termite and the drywood termite.
 Both feed on wood but have different nesting and feeding habits.

 Eastern subterranean termites have high moisture needs and prefer to feed on decaying wood.
 Drywood termites have lower moisture needs and feed on sound wood not damaged by water.

 In addition to feeding on wood, the termites’ social nature and ability to successfully work together make these pests dangerous to have in our homes.
 Termites work together to maintain their nest and gather food to feed the entire colony.
 Having one or two termites feeding on your home’s wood wouldn’t be an issue, but having thousands or hundreds of thousands of them nibbling away certainly is an issue!